mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Modules

-Make a generic module infrastructure for libmojo, modules may include
+DONE - Make a generic module infrastructure for libmojo

-If for instance AudioDriverModule returned an AudioDriver rather than an AudioDevice the audio_driver would not need to depend on core.
-Perhaps it would be better restrict interfaces so that they don't require any external libs.
-This suggests it better to use std::string for path strings everywhere and just assume/enforce? it is UTF-8 encoded and modules need to manage encoding conversion internally if using platform API's that require a different encoding/wide strings etc.

 Modules are located in there own directory and should not have to depend on any other library but in practice will depend on mojo-core.
 This allows would allow out of tree modules that don't depend on any mojo libraries.
 It also makes it easier to use the interface and implementation in external code(ARDOUR)

+Restrict interfaces definitions so that they don't require any external libs and only use builtin types.
+This suggests it better to use std::string for path strings everywhere and just assume/enforce? it is UTF-8 encoded and modules need to manage encoding conversion internally if using platform API's that require a different encoding/wide strings etc.

 Change module install path to be in /lib/$PRODUCT_EXE_NAME directory and not in /bin

+Try having only one instance of a Module class per module, change the module function to mojo_module_init () that allocates Module class(if init hasn't already been called) and returns a pointer to it, also add a mojo_module_fini () function to deallocate any resources allocated by init for proper shutdown.

+should be able to have built in modules aswell as external modules

+libmojo must expose a way to discover/refresh new modules installed while application is running

+modules should only have to link to a small core library if at all

+Should all platform dependent code be in a base library which modules can link to? possibly in libgleam

+Build Dummy/Skeleton module for each interface type that doesn't link to mojo-core to test that module implementations aren't required to link to mojo-core. mojo-core.hpp will be included by all modules for at least mojo::Module but it should only need type definitions in headers etc.

+Add TestModule implementation for each interface/module type

+### Audio/Processor module

+### PannerModule

+### AudioFileModule

+- SndfileAudioFileModule
+- CoreaudioAudioFileModule
+- MadAudioFileModule

+### MidiFileModule

+- SMFMidiModule

+### AudioEffectModule

+- LADSPAEffectModule
+- LV2EffectModule
+- VSTEffectModule
+- DXEffectModule

+### InstrumentModule

+- VSTInstrumentModule
+- DXInstrumentModule

+### AudioDriverModules

+- JACKAudioDriverModule
+- ALSAAudioDriverModule
+- PulseAudioDriverModule
+- PortAudioDriverModule
+- VSTAudioDriverModule

 remove get suffix from all AudioDevice methods as there is no set